 Students examine the history and practice of policies intended to regulate the amount, pace, location, pattern and quality of growth in U.S. metropolitan areas.
 Of particular concern are technical aspects, data requirements, legal and constitutional issues, cost effectiveness, political conflicts, equity concerns, socioeconomic impacts of land regulation, and implications for sustainability and resiliency.

 This specialization prepares students to work in the area of transportation planning.
 The curriculum emphasizes an understanding of the theories, policies, and techniques related to the design, planning, and evaluation of transportation infrastructure and services.
 The curriculum gives special attention to the requirements necessary to support a multi-modal transportation system.
-Theories and methods focus on forecasting demand; assessing systems performance; connection between land use, urban form and urban design; understanding relationships with social and economic trends and the ties to other planning areas.
+Theories and methods focus on forecasting demand; assessing systems performance; connection between land use, urban form, and urban design; and understanding relationships with social and economic trends and the ties to other planning areas.